Charter Schools for Wisconsin

 Ultimately, OEO evaluates a school’s progress during the term of the charter contract and will recommend to the Board of Regents whether (and for how long) to renew a charter.

-The OEO director serves at the pleasure of the UW System President.
-OEO works in direct consultation with, and is reviewed by, the University of Wisconsin (UW) System Board of Regents and in consultation with UW System campus leaders.
+The Office of Educational Opportunity (OEO) director serves at the pleasure of the UW System President.
+OEO works in direct consultation with, and is reviewed by, the UW System Board of Regents and in consultation with UW System university leaders.
 All financial activities related to OEO are audited by the UW System and reported to the Board of Regents.
-OEO is also required to submit an annual financial audit to both DPI and the state legislature.
+OEO is also required to submit an annual financial audit to both the Department of Public Instruction (DPI) and the state legislature.